vishwateja49/rbqm-dashboard-gsm/README.md

-# RBQM Analytics Workflow Using gsm Ecosystem (R-Based, Non‑Shiny)
+# RBQM Analytics Workflow Using gsm Ecosystem

 A clean, professional demonstration of a **Risk‑Based Quality Management (RBQM)** analytics workflow built entirely in **R**, using the modular **gsm ecosystem** (`gsm.core`, `gsm.mapping`, `gsm.kri`, `gsm.reporting`) and **synthetic clinical datasets** from the **clindata** package.
 This project showcases metric computation, RBQM workflows, KRI generation, and reproducible visualizations **without any Shiny app**.